adrianzwz/TASA-Typeface-Collection/README.md

 **Local Remote** is a design studio based in Taiwan, working with brands at the forefront of change, through means of experimental, experiential, and multi-sensory storytelling across virtual & physical presence.
 [contact@localremote.co](mailto:contact@localremote.co) / <https://localremote.co/>

-**Weizhong Zhang** is an independent type & graphic designer based in Taiwan.
+**Weizhong Zhang** is a freelance type and graphic designer based in Taipei, Taiwan.
+His practice centers on bilingual typography, exploring the relationship between Latin and Hanzi scripts.
+He works with studios and clients to create custom typefaces, logotypes, and lettering projects.
 [adrianzwz@outlook.com](mailto:adrianzwz@outlook.com) / <https://azwz.work/>

 ## License